HandsOnDataViz/book/docs/HandsOnDataViz-modified-ch2-3-4.md

 -----------------------

-Let’s begin with some principles of good table design, similar to how we learned about [chart design in chapter 5](chart-design.html) and [map design in chapter 6](map-design.html).
+Let’s begin with some principles of good table design, similar to how we learned about [chart design in Chapter 6](chart-design.html) and [map design in Chapter 7](map-design.html).
 Jonathan Schwabish, an economist who specializes in creating policy-relevant data visualizations, offers his advice in recent publications about creating tables that communicate well with multiple audiences.[11].
 Here’s a summary of several of his